YemenOpenSource/uisentinel/README.md

 **Built with ❤️ for AI agents and the developers who use them**

 *"The best UI is one that works for everyone, and can be verified automatically."*

+---

+### 🤝 Built With AI Collaboration

+This project was developed through collaboration with **VS Code GitHub Copilot** (powered by **Claude Sonnet 4.5**) - a practical demonstration of building tools for AI agents, with AI agents.
+The irony is not lost on us! 🎯

+From architecture to implementation, testing to documentation, this project showcases what's possible when developers work alongside advanced AI coding assistants.